 I spoke with some male-identifying Lauren's All Purpose Salve users to find out where LAPS fits into their routine and what self-care means to them.

-Eric Lotzer, graduate student and painter, especially loves LAPS for his color-treated hair, which can get dried out from harsh processing.
+Eric Lotzer, an artist, especially loves LAPS for his color-treated hair, which can get dried out from harsh processing.
 “It really rehydrates the follicle,” says Lotzer.
 “It’s not like a pomade where it’s super stiff and greasy, it’s more like a natural oil in your hair.
 It kinda feels like a three-day, not-washing-your-hair look, which is what I liked immediately.”

 Unfortunately for Eric, not only does he struggle with dry hair, but also dry hands.
 Paint is especially drying and a big part of his life in the studio is washing and scrubbing the paint from his hands with a very grainy soap.
 Lauren's All Purpose Salve brings tenderness back to his mitts, his hair, and even his face, when he uses LAPS as both an aftershave and a beard balm.
 Aside from LAPS, Eric says his favorite form of self-care is sleep.